(Note: I originally wrote this in late 2020 but just now got around to cleaning it up and posting it.)

 4) See Nattier, 2008, pp. 149-155 for more information about Kang Shenghui and his work, including the Liudu jijing.

-6) Thank you to Eric Greene of Yale university for bringing this story to my attention.
+6) Thank you to Eric Greene of Yale University for bringing these stories to my attention.

 8) According to Mair (1989), “‘Bronze-headed, iron-browed’ is a conventional Chinese epithet for boldness and bravery” (p.
 701).